| AD – Post Contains Gifted Items |

 WHERE TO EAT: Dinner – The Pancake Bakery

 Pancakes for dinner?
-Are you 5?
+Are you five?!
 After our pancake hunting fail in the morning we decided chance our arm back at The Pancake Bakery for dinner and we were in luck!
-A few minute wait and we were in and staring at the biggest pancake menu I’ve ever seen.
+A few minutes’ wait and we were in and staring at the biggest pancake menu I’ve ever seen.
 Savoury and sweet in an underground restaurant that felt like a secret pancake club.
-We each ordered a savoury pancake – mine with cream cheese and fresh smoked salmon, Joe with lamb koftas and tzatziki – and decided to finish ourselves off with an epic sweet plate to share.
+We each ordered a savoury pancake – mine with cream cheese and fresh smoked salmon – and decided to finish ourselves off with an epic sweet plate to share.

 PANCAKE OVERLOAD!
 But well worth the wait.